 Most of the information in the wellness zeitgeist seemed to contradict itself.
 In my attempt to sort through it, I spent more money on green juice and supplements than I could afford and felt ashamed every time I indulged in a Bellini at brunch or inhaled toxic fumes at the nail salon.
 The more strict and obsessive I got in the name of my blood work, the less “well” I ended up feeling.

-By about this time last year, with a raging case of adult acne that no one could solve and a general halo of guilt that hovered over all my health choices, I knew I had to change my approach.
+With a raging case of adult acne that no one could solve and a general halo of guilt that hovered over all my health choices, I knew I had to change my approach.

 I couldn’t help thinking: as a spokesperson in the healthy living space, if I’m having this much trouble fitting healthier choices into my life, how overwhelmed must others be feeling who are just beginning to dip their toes into the world of wellness?

 I knew there had to be a way to be healthy and still indulge in my more hedonistic, boozy brunch loving behavior.
-So I decided to start laying the bricks for this yearlong project—to do what Gretchen Rubin did for her happiness, but for my health.
+So I decided to start laying the bricks for a yearlong project—to do what Gretchen Rubin did for her happiness, but for my health.

 I wanted to discover what it really takes to be “well.”
 And not just to be healthy on paper, but to feel well—to do right by your body without giving up your life.